 “Don’t worry,” I said, “it’s just sunblock with an SPF of like ten thousand.”
 I applied the white goo to his nose, cheekbones, and forehead in kind of a starburst pattern.
-“We could use regular sunscreen, but the Narrative Control Team decided that this fits better with the E.D.N.’s section on the resurgent ozone hole and skin cancer.”
+“The dome filters out all the UV radiation, but the Narrative Control Team decided this stuff emphasizes the E.D.N.’s section on the resurgent ozone hole and skin cancer.”

-“Right over there used to be our number-one surfing area,” I said, leveling my gaze at the slack water.
+“Right over there used to be our number-one surfing area,” I said, bobbing my chin toward a patch of flat water.

 He squinted to see through the smoke (non-greenhouse) rising from a pile of (simulated) burning tires.
 “Surfers?
 Here?
 Are you kidding?”

-“The temperature inside the dome is set at 93 with 95 percent humidity under an always overcast sky.
-The only break is every day at four when we get a Category I hurricane—the air movers rev up to a godawful howl.
+“The temperature is set for 93 degrees with 95 percent humidity under an always-overcast sky.
+The only break is every day at four when we get a Category 1 hurricane—the air-movers make a godawful howl.
 Keep your peepers peeled for flying debris.”

-“Just down there is something pretty cool,” I said, picking up the pace.
-We arrived at a child-sized body lying face down on the sand just at the waterline, wavelets lapping around the lifeless form.
+I picked up the pace and we made our way onto a tongue of beach that jutted out into the sea.
+“Just out here is something pretty cool,” I told him.
+We arrived at a child-sized body lying face down on the sand, wavelets lapping around its lifeless form.

 “The Experience Designers went through a bunch of different models before they settled on this one.
 The first version was too stiff—like a mannequin.
-Then there were a few that were kinda loosey-goosey, jiggly like water balloons.
-Technically this guy is the CMBC-6, for the sixth version of the Climate Migrant Beach Corpse.
+Then there were a few that were too loosey-goosey, sort of jiggly like water balloons.
+Technically this guy is the CMBC-6, the sixth version of the Climate Migrant Beach Corpse.
 We call him Ricky.”

 “My god,” Randall said.
 “That’s disgusting.”